Ansdell Road, Nunhead

 The Old Nun’s Head is a reliable local.
 Other strong local pubs include The Telegraph at The Earl of Derby and Skehans.
 And the house is just a 10 minute walk from the best restaurant we know in SE15: Peckham Bazaar.

 You’re close also to all things Peckham - Kudu, Smokey Kudu, Mamma Dough and Blackbird Bakery are all great - near QRP Station.
-And you can walk just 16 minutes for Rye Lane; where you’ll find Peckham Plex Cinema, Peckham Levels, The Bussey Building plus high street shops, markets and banks and Peckham Rye Station.
+And you can walk just 16 minutes for Rye Lane; where you’ll find Peckham Levels and The Bussey Building plus high street shops, markets and banks and Peckham Rye Station.
 And you're closer still to Peckham Rye Park and Common's 113 acres.
 East Dulwich - across the park - gives you more options too.

 It’s a short stroll to the Telegraph Hill area’s Victorian parks with views, tennis courts and a weekly (Saturdays from 10am) Farmers’ Market.
 More locally, Nunhead Cemetery is a beautiful Victorian one - one of ‘The Magnificent Seven’ - with organised tours, and butterflies, birds and beautiful big trees.